-FGF23: A Mature Renal and Cardiovascular Risk Factor?Zoccali C. · Yilmaz M.I. · Mallamaci F.
+FGF23: A Mature Renal and Cardiovascular Risk Factor?Zoccali C.a · Yilmaz M.I.b · Mallamaci F.a

 aNephrology, Hypertension and Renal Transplantation Division and CNR-IBIM Clinical Epidemiology of Renal Diseases and Hypertension, Ospedali Riuniti, Reggio Calabria, Italy; bDepartment of Nephrology, Gulhane School of Medicine, Etlik-Ankara, Turkey

 - Buy Cloud Access for unlimited viewing via different devices

 Rental: USD 8.50

 Cloud: USD 20.00